 Welcome to the clinical years of your medical education.
 Please note that there is a lot of information in this section of the AOA site.
-Please explore the links to the right of this page.
-This is it – you can no longer sleep through days of learning with a “sore throat” or conveniently take three-day weekends.
 In 1824, at the time when Jefferson Medical College was founded, it was a radical idea to teach medicine at the bedside.
 When Abraham Flexner reported on the sad state of medical education at the turn of the century, he recommended the system which is used at Jefferson today: two years of basic sciences, traditionally taught in lecture format, and two years of clinical sciences, which were taught "at the bedside."

 You have dedicated several years to finally be able to wear the white coat and to work with patients and their families.
 Enjoy it as much as possible!
-Remember that you are now an integral part of the treatment team – take ownership over your patients.
-Third and fourth year can be two of the greatest educational years in your life.
+Remember that you are now an integral part of the treatment team.

 If you should have any questions regarding your clinical rotations, please do not hesitate to contact the members of AOA.
 We are here to help facilitate your transition to the best of our abilities.